-It’s a naturally occurring metabolite of the amino acid arginine found in the brain and various tissues.
+Agmatine functions as a naturally occurring metabolite of the amino acid arginine found in the brain and various tissues throughout the body.

-As a neurotransmitter and neuromodulator, agmatine interacts with multiple receptor systems to influence brain function and mental performance.
+Agmatine operates as both a neurotransmitter and neuromodulator, interacting with multiple receptor systems including imidazoline, α2-adrenergic, and NMDA receptors to influence brain function and mental performance.

 Table of Contents